Skip to content

 What is a Data Lakehouse?

-A 2024 survey by Dremio found that 86% of respondents plan on unifying their data and that 70% of respondents believe half of analytics will be in data lakehouses in the next three years.
+A 2024 survey by Dremio found that 86% of respondents plan on unifying their data, and that 70% of respondents believe half of analytics will be in data lakehouses in the next three years.

-Benefits of Adopting a Data Lakehouse Architecture
+Benefits of Data Lakehouse

 Improved Decision-Making